Skip to main content

 The inventory turnover calculator that tells you what the ratio means

-Where most calculators stop at the bare ratio, this one **also gives you days sales of inventory (DSI), weeks of supply, and months of supply** β€” the same velocity expressed in the units you actually plan around β€” plus a verdict against general benchmarks.
-DSI (also called days inventory outstanding, or DIO) is simply 365 Γ· turnover for a year: a turnover of 6 is about 61 days of stock.
-Seeing it as days makes overstocking and stockout risk obvious in a way the raw ratio never does.
+We go beyond the bare ratio.
+Days sales of inventory (DSI), weeks of supply, and months of supply — the same velocity in units you actually plan around — plus a verdict against benchmarks.
+DSI (= 365 ÷ turnover for a year) tells you how many days of stock you hold, making overstocking and stockout risk obvious in a way the raw ratio never does.

-Two deliberate notes.
-First, **turnover here ignores profit margin** β€” it is pure velocity.
-If you also want to know how much gross profit each dollar of inventory earns, use our GMROI calculator, which layers margin on top of turnover.
-Second, we use the **at-cost convention (COGS Γ· average inventory)**, not sales Γ· average inventory; dividing retail sales by cost-valued stock overstates turnover.
-And as always, **sales tax, VAT, and GST are never part of the math** β€” they're collected and remitted, never income or cost.
+Turnover ignores margin, and we use the at-cost basis.
+For gross profit per unit of inventory value, use the GMROI calculator, which layers margin on top of turnover.
+We divide COGS by average inventory (both at cost), not retail sales by cost-valued stock, so the ratio is accurate.
+And sales tax, VAT, and GST are never part of the math — they're collected and remitted, never income or cost.

 How it works